Our Theory of Change

 However, not all residents of our county are painted on that iconic canvas.
-Our friends from the growing immigrant, Latino, and Spanish-speaking communities are increasingly left at the margins.
+Our friends from the growing Latinx and immigrant communities are too often left at the margins.

 Through relationship building in these communities, we’ve learned that a major barrier is our broken immigration system.

-These are only some of the many challenges faced by the undocumented community as they struggle to live fully and with dignity in the Berkshires.
-An opaque system, combined with heightened anti-immigrant sentiment and policies spreading in our nation, has resulted in many of our immigrant and Latino neighbors living in fear and isolation.
+An opaque system, combined with heightened anti-immigrant sentiment and policies spreading in our nation, has resulted in many of our immigrant and Latinx neighbors living in fear and isolation.

 We are committed to bringing our immigrant community into relationship with the entire community, and fighting together for systemic change.

-We deeply thank the seven covenanted congregations that have united to form the Berkshire Sanctuary Network!
+We deeply thank the seven covenanted congregations that united to form the Berkshire Sanctuary Network!

 First Church of Christ on Park Square, Pittsfield

 The BIO Accompaniment Program, which launched in March 2019, trained over 75 volunteers to travel with an undocumented immigrant to their ICE check-ins to provide moral support, bear public witness to their interactions with law enforcement, and assist in case an emergency arises during the check-in.

 During the training, volunteers:

 understood how to be a thoughtful and effective accompanier